elasticRTC/elasticrtc-tools/README.md

       spaces are not allowed.

  IMPORTANT NOTE
-    ElasticRTC currently is only supported in AWS zone eu-west-1
+    ElasticRTC currently is only supported in eu-west-1
 ```

 The first time you run ElasticRTC you might see following message.
 It basically